MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-machines.md

 ## Licensing requirements

 To use hosted machines, you need the **Power Automate Hosted Process** license (previously Power Automate hosted RPA add-on).
-Assign to your environment as many capacity as the number of hosted machines you want to run in your environment.
+Assign to your environment as much capacity as the number of hosted machines you want to run in your environment.

 You also need the following prerequisite licenses: Windows, Intune, Microsoft Entra ID.